Aryan-AV3106/InsightHub/README.md

 Pie chart

 #History Tracking
--All actions (summaries, cleaning steps, etc.) are saved in an SQLite history table for future refrence.
+-All actions (summaries, cleaning steps, etc.) are saved in an SQLite history table for future reference.

 #Dataset Management
 -View existing datasets, check their timestamps, and delete old entries if needed.